Rainy Thursday forecast — tackle it with these activities - NewsBreak

 Rainy Thursday forecast — tackle it with these activities

-(CROSS PLAINS, TX) A rainy grey blanket is set to settle over Cross Plains Thursday, but that doesn’t have to put a damper on getting things done.
+(TILDEN, TX) A rainy grey blanket is set to settle over Tilden Thursday, but that doesn’t have to put a damper on getting things done.
 Make the most of it with one of these ideas — or use them as inspiration to come up with your own plan to beat the grey.

 Bookkeeping: A rainy day can be a perfect opportunity for getting household tasks out of the way - including tracking your finances.
 In just an hour or two you could knock out a money to-do like tracking your monthly spending so far or making sure you have the best plan for retirement savings or student loan repayment.